ares-b/blog/_posts/2021-11-09-spark-core-concepts.md

 ### Resolved Logical PLan

 Once we've got the Unresolved logical Plan, Analyze Component will use the Catalog to figure out where these datasets and columns come from and types of their columns.
-Then, the Analyzer will verify and resolve that everything is okay (column names, data types, applicability of transformations, etc) by checking the metadata inside the Catalog.
+Then, the **Spark Analyzer** will verify and resolve that everything is okay (column names, data types, applicability of transformations, etc) by checking the metadata inside the Catalog.

 For example, if we have these 3 lines below, Analyzed will resolve the first one, while the 2nd and 3rd will be rejected, and it will throw a `AnalysisException`.